 Cool LED Displays: Boost that LED! by jc2048

 This isn't the first time Jon presented a simple build with all necessary explanation and the best proofs of work - the oscilloscope screens.
 The discussion below this project even expands the original idea.
 I hope he will continue with his effort to educate us in analog circuitry designs. - Community Member Judge

 jc2048's projects are always great so it's no surprise that Cool LED Displays: Boost That LED! made this list as well.
 It's also one of the most popular Arduino Projects on the community.
 This involved a simple bit of experimenting with an Arduino.
-Rather than just light an LED, I thought I'd make it a little bit of a challenge and see if I could light a series string of seven LEDs.
-The red LEDs I'm using have a forward voltage of around 2V, so that means I need something like 13V or 14V to get them illuminated.
-I could have just used a bench supply to provide the LED voltage but that's not much fun and wouldn't have made a very interesting blog so I'm going to generate the voltage from the Arduino's 5V with a very simple and crude boost converter.
+Rather than just light an LED, jc2048 decided to make it a little bit of a challenge and see if he could light a series string of seven LEDs.
+The red LEDs he used have a forward voltage of around 2V, so that means he needed something like 13V or 14V to get them illuminated.
+H could have just used a bench supply to provide the LED voltage but that's not much fun and wouldn't have made a very interesting blog so he generated the voltage from the Arduino's 5V with a very simple and crude boost converter.

 Bright H2O Light by julior

 Cyclists-safety related project, but very amazing and attracting all surrounding traffic Nice build, well documented, easy to replicate and/or modify.
 Very "cool LED display", indeed. - Community Member Judge

 I thought that this was very creative and the LED effect was great! - Community Member Judge